 5.6.1 The Contamination Assessment Plan (CAP) was approved by EPD 17th February 2006.
 Site investigation was carried out on 14th and 15th February 2006.
 Site audit was carried out with IEC on 14th February 2006 with the Contractor's representatives.
 The CAP was approved on 17th February 2006.
 Contamination Assessment Report (CAR) was submitted to EPD for approval on 23rd March 2006.
-Based on the results, all 5 hotspots are not contaminated by Lead and Sulfur.
-Therefore, Remediation Assessment Plan (RAP) is not required.
+Based on the preliminary results and comments from EPD, further site investigation is required to quantity the lead contamination extent at the hotspot location 3.
+The additional soil samples were taken around mid May 2006 at Location 3.
+CAR will be prepared by the Contractor and submitted to EPD for approval next month.
+Remediation Assessment Plan (RAP) will be prepared if necessary.